Features

 }

-You can use the Visual Studio SQL Server Object Explorer to check that the database has been created:
+You can use Visual Studio SQL Server Object Explorer to check that the database has been created:

 API Controller for Handling the Calendar Data

 Now we need to create a Web API controller that will let us manage the calendar event data using AJAX calls.
 Visual Studio can help us with generating a new Web API controller from our data model class.
-Right click Controllers in the Solution Explorer and choose Add -> Controller...:
+Right click the Controllers folder in the the Solution Explorer and choose “Add” -> “Controller...”:

 In the next dialog, choose "API Controller with actions, using Entity Framework":